cosmos/sdk-tutorials/academy/2-cosmos-concepts/11-testing.md

 In a well-thought-out environment, providing such a dependency should not be a concern of your module's tests.
 All the more so that your dependency has dependencies of its own.
 You want to avoid such deep correlations between modules, even their tests.

 This is why from version 0.47 of the Cosmos SDK, each module exposes functions to provision a minimally viable module.
 This way, your module only knows to call the right functions in its dependent module but no further down the line.
-For instance, when (integration-)testing the bank module, no staking module is provisioned as it is a side concern instead of a dependency.
+For instance, when (integration-)testing the bank module, no slashing module is provisioned as it is a side concern instead of a dependency.
 To facilitate these integration tests, the Cosmos team has also developed an in-house dependency injection.
 Note that integration tests do not create an application, but instead a chain of dependencies.

 In versions of the Cosmos SDK 0.46 and earlier, what are called integration tests really are full tests where a full application is being instantiated.